 8. Can I choose how my personally identifiable information is used?

 If you do not want Konami to send you marketing communications and/or if you prefer not to have Konami share your personally identifiable information with its affiliates for their direct marketing purposes, please contact us, at any time, at https://us-support.konami.com/s/contactsupport.
-Alternatively, we will be happy to honor any such opt-out requests made by regular mail to:

 We will try to comply with your request(s) as soon as reasonably practicable.
 Please note that if you do opt out of receiving marketing-related messages from us, we may still send you administrative messages as permitted by applicable law.Back to top